Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "Hey!"

 "Get over it."
 He heard her clicking and typing. "...Here.
 Remember this spot.
-It’s just south of town, before you cross the river…"
+It’s just south of town, before you cross the river..."

 Alex leaned over and looked.
 She’d called up the satellite map, and tapped a spot on a bend in the road.
 "Trash can next to a stop sign.
 Think you can remember it?"